-When a company grows to more than 15 employees, it is almost inevitable that it will decide to start using an attendance management software, in order to simplify actions that would require too much in terms of resources if done with nothing more than the traditional attendance records.
+When a company grows to more than 15 employees, it is almost inevitable that it will decide to start using an attendance management software, in order to simplify actions that would otherwise require too much in terms of resources.

 So, no more Excel sheets.
 Instead, you need a digital system tied to the use of virtual badges and virtual clock-in and clock-out by employees.

 For those who will be using such solutions for the first time, finding the right software for their needs might be a more complex task than they expected.
 The sheer variety of options available can be perplexing.

 If this is your case, we recommend focusing on certain features that we believe to be fundamental for a modern attendance management software nowadays.